The Life Sciences Law Review: Mexico

 iv Dietary supplements

 Wellness is a concept that has been progressively increasing its presence in diverse jurisdictions.
-Mexico is no exception and a very noticeable increase in the marketing of these kinds of products has taken place during the past couple years.
+Mexico is no exception and a very noticeable increase in the marketing of these kinds of products has taken place during the past couple of years.

 Many of these 'wellness' products fall within the grey line of a 'medical' device, because often they allege that their use may help improve certain medical conditions or bodily functions or that their use may improve an individual's general health and are, in the end, machines or apparatuses that are in contact with the human body.